3.1 Planning in the CHES Program Cycle

 Key Takeaways

-• Area II Planning accounts for 14% of the current CHES exam content outline.
+• Area II Planning is weighted at 14% of the current CHES content outline (HESPA II 2020).

-• Planning begins after assessment findings are interpreted and priorities are selected.
+• Planning begins only after Area I assessment findings are interpreted and priorities are set.

-• A strong plan links needs, assets, objectives, theory, strategies, resources, and evaluation measures.
+• A defensible plan links needs, assets, goals, objectives, theory, strategies, resources, and evaluation.

-• CHES scenarios often test the next best planning step, not memorized definitions alone.
+• CHES scenarios usually test the next best planning step in sequence, not memorized definitions.

 Planning as the bridge from assessment to action

-Planning should not begin with a favorite lesson, brochure, or event.
-It begins with a clarified priority population, a health issue, relevant determinants, community strengths, and stakeholder expectations.
-A campus vaping program, for example, should not jump directly to posters if assessment data show peer norms, retail access, stress management, and low perceived harm all contribute to the problem.
-Planning asks which determinants can realistically be influenced and which strategy combination fits the setting.
+Planning should never start with a favorite lesson, brochure, or event.
+It starts with a clarified priority population, a defined health issue, the relevant determinants, documented community assets, and stated stakeholder expectations.
+A campus vaping program, for instance, should not jump to posters when assessment shows peer norms, retail access, stress, and low perceived harm all drive use.
+Planning asks which determinants are realistically changeable and which strategy mix fits the setting and budget.

-A useful planning chain is: assessment finding, priority, goal, measurable objective, theory-based strategy, activity, resource, timeline, responsible party, and evaluation indicator.
-The chain matters because a weak link makes the plan difficult to implement or evaluate.
+A reliable mental model for exam items is the planning chain: assessment finding → priority → goal → measurable objective → theory-based strategy → activity → resource → timeline → responsible party → evaluation indicator.
+A break anywhere makes the plan hard to deliver or judge.
 If the objective measures knowledge but the activity is a policy meeting, the plan is misaligned.
-If the activity targets parents but the objective describes student behavior, the intended audience is unclear.
-CHES questions often reward the answer that repairs this alignment.
+If the activity targets parents but the objective describes student behavior, the audience is unclear.
+The keyed answer is frequently the one that repairs alignment.

-Goals and objectives serve different purposes.
-A goal is broad and directional, such as reducing uncontrolled hypertension among adults served by a clinic coalition.
-Objectives are specific statements of expected change.
-They name who will change, what will change, how much change is expected, and when it will occur.
-Objectives may address learning, behavior, environmental conditions, policy adoption, participation, or program process measures, depending on the plan.
+Goals and objectives serve distinct purposes.
+A goal is broad and directional ("reduce uncontrolled hypertension among adults served by a clinic coalition").
+An objective is a specific statement of expected change naming who, what, how much, and by when.
+Objectives may address process, learning, behavior, environmental conditions, policy adoption, or longer-term outcomes, depending on the plan's reach.

-Planning also requires choosing a theory or model that explains why the selected strategies should work.
-Theory is not decoration.
-It helps identify constructs such as perceived barriers, self-efficacy, social support, cues to action, observational learning, readiness, or reciprocal influence between people and environments.
-In an exam item, the correct theory choice is usually the one that matches the determinant described in the stem.
+Planning also requires a theory or model that explains why the chosen strategies should work.
+Theory is not decoration: it surfaces constructs such as perceived barriers, self-efficacy, social support, cues to action, observational learning, and readiness.
+In an item, the correct theory is usually the one whose construct matches the determinant in the stem.

 Evidence-informed planning balances research evidence with local fit.
-A published intervention may have strong results, but a CHES professional still asks whether the language, delivery channel, staffing pattern, cultural assumptions, cost, and timeline fit the priority population.
-Adaptation is expected when it preserves the core elements that made the intervention effective.
-The plan should document what is adapted, why it is adapted, and how fidelity will be monitored during Area III implementation.
+A published intervention may show strong results, but the CHES still asks whether its language, channel, staffing, cultural assumptions, cost, and timeline fit the priority population.
+Adaptation is expected when it preserves the core elements that made the intervention effective, and the plan should document what is adapted and how fidelity will be tracked in Area III implementation.

-Feasibility is another major planning concern.
-A plan can be theoretically sound and still fail if it needs more staff hours, money, training, partner access, or participant time than the setting can support.
-Good planning includes work plans, roles, milestones, contingency ideas, and a realistic timeline.
-It also anticipates barriers such as transportation, digital access, language needs, mistrust, competing work schedules, and policy constraints.
+Feasibility is a major concern.
+A theoretically sound plan still fails if it needs more staff hours, money, training, partner access, or participant time than the setting can supply.
+Strong plans include work plans, roles, milestones, contingencies, and a realistic timeline, and they anticipate barriers such as transportation, digital access, language, mistrust, and competing schedules.

 Planning elementMain questionCommon CHES cue